 Use Tunnel Vision

 When alone, practice deep breathing techniques so that you can master the skill when in crowded places.
-Mastering the skill of controlling your breathing will ultimately allow you to refocus and calm the anxiety attack no matter where you are.
+Learning the power of controlling your breathing will ultimately allow you to refocus and calm the anxiety attack no matter where you are.

 There you have it, some tips on how to handle adult anxiety when you feel an attack coming on in crowded places.
 While there is no one solution for everyone, the hope is these tips will help you live with anxiety without it destroying your lifestyle.

-Anxiety is difficult for many adults and children alike, and often times seeking therapy after getting a diagnosis can be beneficial.
-While you may not need long-term therapy, it’s a great way to learn more about how your thoughts affect your anxiety.
-There, of course, are books on anxiety (affiliate link) that could very well help.
+Anxiety is severe for many adults and children alike, and often seeking therapy after getting a diagnosis can be beneficial.
+While you may not need long-term treatment, it’s a great way to learn more about how your thoughts affect your anxiety.
+There, of course, are books on anxiety that could very well help.
 Once you can master the triggers and thought patterns, you can use these techniques to develop a strategy for coping when in crowded places.
 Here’s another post about adult anxiety that might be of importance to you – Natural Ways to Handle Adult Anxiety.

-Another good article on Anxiety is NATURAL WAYS TO HANDLE ADULT ANXIETY
+Another excellent article on Anxiety is NATURAL WAYS TO HANDLE ADULT ANXIETY

-If you would like to share some tips on how to handle adult anxiety in crowded places, I’d love to read them.
-Leave a comment here.
+If you would like to share some tips on how to handle adult anxiety in crowded places, leave a comment here.